Old Farmer's Almanac: Related publications and entities

 Under The Old Farmer's Almanac brand, Yankee Publishing also produces The Old Farmer's Almanac Garden Guide, an annual gardening resource, and The Old Farmer's Almanac for Kids, an Almanac-inspired book designed for children ages 8 and up.
 The latter is published every other year.

 In addition to annual and biannual books, the Almanac has inspired a line of themed calendars including Gardening, Weather Watcher's, and Country (all for wall display); Every Day (with advice, folklore, and quotes in a page-a-day format); and a spiral-bound Engagement calendar.

-Over the years, the Almanac has published several cookbooks, food-related magazines, and a guide for homeowners.
+Over the years, it has also published several cookbooks, food-related magazines, and a guide for homeowners.

-The Old Farmer's Almanac has also inspired a chain of retail locations called The Old Farmer's Almanac General Store.
-Some store locations include Mohegan Sun Casino in Uncasville, Connecticut; the Louisiana Boardwalk shopping center in Bossier City, Louisiana; and the Tropicana Casino and Resort in Atlantic City, New Jersey, Sparks, Nevada at the Legends at Sparks Marina shopping center, and The Outlets at Wind Creek Bethlehem in Bethlehem, Pennsylvania.
+The Almanac has also inspired a chain of retail stores called The Old Farmer's Almanac General Store.

 Online presence

 In 1996, The Old Farmer's Almanac launched Almanac.com.
 This online presence features the same kind of information found in the print edition, including weather forecasts, astronomy, folklore, recipes, gardening advice, history, and trivia.

-The Almanac Webcam was installed and launched in February 2003.
-A second camera was installed and launched in September 2008.
-New cameras were installed and launched on May 8, 2015, giving a much clearer picture of the historical buildings in downtown Dublin, New Hampshire, and The John Pierce Memorial Garden.
+The Almanac Webcam was installed and launched in February 2003 and a second one in September 2008.
+New cameras installed and launched on May 8, 2015, gave a much clearer picture of the historical buildings in downtown Dublin, New Hampshire, and The John Pierce Memorial Garden.

 In 2003, The Old Farmer's Almanac distributed a 32-page Almanac Just For Kids.
 The positive response led to the release of The Old Farmer's Almanac for Kids in 2005, and the Almanac launched Almanac4kids.com.
 This site is dedicated to content for younger readers, their parents, and teachers, featuring interactive activities and exclusive articles that further explore topics found in the book.

 In addition to the official websites, the Almanac also maintains a large social media presence.
 The Almanac can be found on Pinterest, Instagram, Twitter, and several other social sites.
 In August 2015, The Almanac's Facebook page reached one million fans.